 2010-11: Boyd began the season as a freshman at Sacred Heart (Atlantic Hockey) but left school after fifteen games to play junior hockey in the USHL.
 Boyd had 1 goal with 3 assists and was -5 with 16 PMs while playing for Sacred Heart.
 Boyd finished the season with the Chicago Steel and scored 2 goals and was -26 with 42 PMs in 33 games.
 He was traded to the Indiana Ice for the 2011-12 season and is committed to playing college hockey at Michigan State in 2012-13.

-2011-12: Acquired by the Indiana Ice from the Steel in a May 2011 USHL trade, Boyd joined Indiana as a 20-year-old.
+2011-12: Boyd was acquired by the Indiana Ice from the Steel in a May 2011 USHL trade, joining Indiana as a 20-year-old.
 He skated in 50 games and led all Ice defensemen with 93 penalty minutes; finishing plus-nine with 1 goal and 13 assists.
 Indiana finished second in the Eastern Conference and reached the conference finals against eventual Clark Cup champion Green Bay.
 Boyd had 2 assists and was plus-one with 10 penalty minutes in six playoff games.
 He committed to playing college hockey at Michigan State in 2012-13.

 2012-13: Boyd returned to college hockey, skating in 42 games for Michigan State as a sophomore.
 Teamed primarily with junior Nickolas Gatt, a transfer from Alabama-Huntsville, on the Spartans third pairing, he scored 2 goals with 9 assists and was -9 with 20 penalty minutes.
 The Spartans finished last in the CCHA in the final year of the conference but took league regular season champion Miami to three games in a conference quarterfinal series after defeating Alaska in the first round.